sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 ## Integrating With Custom Themes

-The four neutrino Launcher plugins and the settings plugin each use their own custom dashboard icon that is not normally present in XEB+.
+The six neutrino Launcher plugins and the settings plugin each use their own custom dashboard icon that is not normally present in XEB+.
 Versions of these icons that are visually consistent with the default XEB+ theme are included and will be loaded by default.
 Alternate icons will be used instead if icon files with the correct names are present in the current XEB+ theme folder.